EPIImperial/EPIImperial.github.io/index.md

 #### 5. When does the course start?

-The MSc Epidemiology Course starts on 2 October 2023.
+The MSc Epidemiology Course starts on 30 September 2024.
 Further details of the first week of term (i.e. ‘Induction Week’) will be sent via email.

 For international students, Imperial College London organises some orientation events prior to the official start of the course.
 Please visit the [International Students Webpages](https://www.imperial.ac.uk/study/international-students/)  for further information.